Yossif-Hafney/Just-UI/README.md

 ---

-**🎉 You're all set!** The Facebook UI application should now be running smoothly on your local machine.
+**🎉 You're all set!** The Social-UI application should now be running smoothly on your local machine.

 ## 📱 Key Components